Discover why the ‘Fourth Industrial Revolution’ is important and how to implement it for your company.

 For example, industries already use computer technology to enhance and develop their Core Competencies and Capabilities.
 They have introduced computer systems into their business over decades for factory control and business process management.
 Tasks that required professional judgement have been enhanced through the automated collection of data and its analysis.

 It is understandable that they may see Industry 4.0 as a simple continuation of this trend.
 However, this ‘business as usual’ approach is likely to be complacent.
 The commoditisation of core competencies and capabilities is likely to change significantly due to the trends recognised as leading to Industry 4.0.

-The relatively slow process of commoditisation will evolve into a far more rapid process of ‘codification’ of Core Competences and Capabilities.
-By this we mean that computer algorithms will be developed which will replace professional judgements at vastly reduced cost and increased reliability compared to today’s approach using trained professionals.
+The relatively slow process of commoditisation will evolve into a far more rapid process of ‘codification’ of Core Competencies and Capabilities.
+By this, we mean that computer algorithms will be developed which will replace professional judgements at vastly reduced cost and increased reliability compared to today’s approach using trained professionals.

 As highlighted in , this winner-takes-all characteristic encourages companies to develop their products quickly because it is imperative to be the first to succeed and capture the benefit of any network effects.
 Here we draw an analogy with the Digital Era and the dominance of Google, Facebook, LinkedIn and Paypal.
 There is not much room in the market for algorithms that come second.

 What does this mean for traditional industries?
 We consider first, the pre-Industry 4.0 case.
 Essentially, the commoditisation of core competencies and capabilities can be regarded as an uncertain and disruptive change to a company’s business environment.

 The rate of commoditisation is quite slow as it depends on know-how and business processes ‘leaking’ into the Business System company by company.